 This position paper was originally published on 1 June 2023, and was updated in October 2023 with a new position on unmet medical need.
+It was subsequently updated in March 2024.
 As discussions on the proposed legislation continue to progress, TRANSFORM's positions may evolve over time.
 This document will be updated accordingly.